Magic in the Harry Potter Universe

 Unforgivables

-I have read fan fiction that tries to present the three unforgivable curses as merely misunderstood bits of magic.24 I dislike that idea.
+I have read fan fiction that tries to present the three unforgivable curses as merely misunderstood bits of magic.20 I dislike that idea.
 Oh, there is some logic to it, particularly for the Imperius curse, but overall it does not fit with what we read in the books.
 I need to look up the citations for this, but there are a couple of key points.

 Fake professor Moody tells the class that the killing curse requires true hate as well as power.
-He asserts that the class could cast it, but that he would be unlikely to get so much as a nose bleed.25 While it is possible he is implying that the entire class, even together, lacks the power to cast the curse successfully, the implication is that school children lack the hate.
+He asserts that the class could cast it, but that he would be unlikely to get so much as a nose bleed.21 While it is possible he is implying that the entire class, even together, lacks the power to cast the curse successfully, the implication is that school children lack the hate.
 You do not hate an animal you are trying to kill painlessly.
 There is no obvious derivation from a spell used for animal slaughter to one that requires this kind of hatred to work.
 The addition of emotion may make a spell stronger, perhaps harder to block, but the spell as described does not overpower shields, it goes right through them.

-Bellatrix tells Harry much the same thing when he fails to cast the cruciatus curse on her.26 There is no medical application for hating someone, euthanasia not withstanding.
+Bellatrix tells Harry much the same thing when he fails to cast the cruciatus curse on her.22 There is no medical application for hating someone, euthanasia not withstanding.
 Sure you might envision medical applications for electrical stimulation (which might have similar effects as the curse), or otherwise shocking someone.
 However, your benign intent is the total inverse of that required for this curse.
 If the euthanasia argument is to hold water, then it is a mercy killing.
-Note, I do not actually agree with euthanasia in any way, but follow the proponent's "logic" for a moment.
+Note, I do not actually agree with euthanasia in any way, but follow the proponent’s “logic” for a moment.
 The patient is in great pain with no hope of a cure or recovery.
 The patient will die anyway, but only after protected pain.
 I, because I sympathise with the patient (NOT hate the patient) am trying to end the pain, but ending his/her life is the only way.
 This is a VERY misguided form of love (if true, but that is a different debate), not at all the hate these spells require.

 In both cases these two curses are unforgivable in part because they are difficult to shield against (I am assuming conjuration of stone is, for most people, very hard, very draining, and/or very slow) and in part because of the mind set required to cast them.